kamuniya/hologram/intl.en-US/Quick Start/Use Hologres from the PostgreSQL client.md

     CREATE Database test; // Create a database named test.
     ```

     You can also create a database in the Hologres console.
-For more information, see [Create a database](/intl.en-US/Quick Start/Create a database.md).
+For more information, see [t1878089.md\#](/intl.en-US/Quick Start/Create a database.md).

 5. Authorize a RAM user.